-- a) Consider safety first when accessing your Survey Area. - b) Begin by recording the date, name(s) of Observer(s), Data Recorder(s), number of participants, primary survey method (ground, vehicle/OHV, boat, plane), and start time. - 2.
-Conduct the Bird Survey by recording total counts of all shorebirds on the ground (no flyovers) within the boundaries of each Survey Area. - a) For a shorebird to be considered "using" the Survey Area it needs to be on the ground within the defined Survey Area for at least part of the time it takes to do the survey.
-Thus, shorebirds that fly over, but do not land in Survey Area should NOT be counted. - b) Use the mixed-species flock methods on the next page if you are unable to identify individual shorebirds at the species level. - c) Do your best to avoid double-counting shorebirds that leave and then return. - d) If you observe a larger flock(s) depart from your Survey Area towards an adjacent area with another Observer, please record details in the Notes section (step 5) and if possible, report to the nearby Observer.
-Include time, flight direction, and flock species and estimated size. - 3.
-Record the end time after completing the bird survey as quickly as possible to limit bird movements into or out of the Survey Area.
+- a) Consider safety first when accessing a site and during a survey. - b) Begin by recording the date, name(s) of Observer(s), Data Recorder(s), primary survey method (ground, vehicle/OHV, boat, plane), and start time. - 2.
+Conduct the Bird Survey by recording total counts of all shorebirds and White-faced Ibis on the ground (no flyovers) within the boundaries of each Survey Area. - a) For a shorebird to be considered "using" the survey area, it needs to be on the ground within the defined Survey Area for at least part of the time it takes to do the survey.
+Thus, shorebirds that fly over, but do not land in Survey Area should NOT be counted. - b) Use the mixed-species flock methods in the following section if you are unable to identify individual shorebirds at the species level. - c) Do your best to avoid double-counting shorebirds that leave and then return.